JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Usually built into the motherboard, the NIC is needed for connecting to a network.
 Assigns a unique MAC address to the device

 ### Router
 Allows for connection to other networks (the internet).
-Checks, sends and recieves packets.
+Checks, sends and recieves packets. directs traffic.

 ### Gateway
 A gateway is the same as router, except it sends and recieves data between unfamilar / different types of networks.
 Unlike routers they can also operate at any layer of the TCP/IP stack and use any protocol.
 A gateway can also translate between protocols and so it is used to make sure that networksthat have thier own protocols in place can communicate with the Internet.